The Shandong Blog

 Acer truncatum Eye of the Dragon dwarf maple Shantung maple bonsai flowers.

-Left - First Super Dragon blooms in six years and only the second time to have any.
+Left - First Super Dragon blooms in six years and only the second time to see any.
 Right - Seeds are forming on Eye of the Dragon, early April 2019.
-I hand pollenated these flowers to make sure to get seeds but they could also have been pollenated by insects which are numerous this spring.
+I hand pollenated these flowers but they could also have been pollenated by insects which are numerous this spring.
 Even though there are so many nice maples already available, there is always room for more.
-It’s in my blood to find all that I can.

 Shantung bonsai Acer truncatum 'Pure Fun' bonsai Texas